 I wish I could say that this story about me accidentally hiding in a poison ivy patch is hyperbolic, but it’s not.
-But it is, indeed, a story about love.
+It is, however, a love story.

 And the most exhausting.

-Every week, by the end of a week of hiking, games, nature class, group meetings, and late night Capture the Flag under the stars, I (and all the rest of the staff) were exhausted and desperately in need of some quiet time.
+Every week, by the end of a week of hiking, games, nature class, group meetings, and late night Capture the Flag under the stars, I (and all the rest of the staff) were exhausted.
+We were in desperate need of some quiet time.

 So that’s why we would usually schedule a game of “Find the Counselor” towards the end of the week.
 The counselors would go hide in the woods somewhere, giving them some much needed peace and quiet, and the campers would buddy up and try to find the counselors.
 It was a win-win situation for everyone.

 As camp director, I usually oversaw the whole game of “Find the Counselor”.
 But one week, I was especially exhausted, and so one of my counselors volunteered to oversee the game and let me go hide for a while.

 Grateful for this opportunity, I hiked into the woods and soon found a lovely little leafy spot in which to hide.

 I don’t know if I wasn’t particularly good at spotting poison ivy, or if I was just so tired I didn’t see it.
 Or maybe the surrounding plants camouflaged the poison ivy.

 Whatever the case, I didn’t see any poison ivy in my chosen spot.
 But I must have sat right in the middle of a big patch because a few days later, I had the worst reaction to poison ivy (or anything) I have ever experienced in my life.